jharwell/sierra/docs/src/tutorials/project/graphs-config.rst

 Create A New Graph Category
 ===========================

-Add a root level dictionary to one of the following YAML configuration files:

-- ``<project>/config/intra-graphs-line.yaml`` for intra-experiment line
-  graphs.
-Graph category names must start with ``LN_`` and be at the root level of the file.

-- ``<project>/config/intra-graphs-hm.yaml`` for intra-experiment heatmaps.
-Graph
-  category names must start with ``HM_`` and be at the root level of the file.
-These dictionaries can describe heatmaps to be created from *averaged* data across all runs within a single experiment (1 graph per experiment), *OR* created from each experimental run (multiple graphs per experiment).
-The former is generally used to generate graph deliverables, and the latter used as part of imagizing/generating videos; see :ref:`usage/rendering` for more details.

-- ``<project>/config/inter-graphs-line.yaml`` for inter-experiment line
-  graphs.
-Graph category names must start with ``LN_`` and be at the root level of the file.

-- ``<project>/config/inter-graphs-hm.yaml`` for inter-experiment heatmaps.
-Graph
-  category names must start with ``HM_`` and be at the root level of the file.

-An example ``intra-graphs-line.yaml``, defining two categories of linegraphs:
+First, add a dictionary to ``<project>/config/graphs.yaml``.
+Graph category names can start anything, but something sensible like ``LN_`` should be used for e.g., linegraphs.
+An example ``graphs.yaml``, defining two categories of linegraphs, one for intra-experiment linegraphs, and one for inter-experiment linegraphs.:

 .. code-block:: YAML

+    intra-exp:
        LN_mycategory1:
          graphs:
            - ...
            - ...
            - ...
+     inter-exp:
        LN_mycategory2:
          graphs:
            - ...
            - ...
            - ...

-``intra-graphs-hm.yaml`` and ``inter-graphs-line.yaml`` have identical
-structures.

 ..
-IMPORTANT:: Because SIERRA tells matplotlib to use LaTeX internally to
+IMPORTANT:: Because SIERRA tells uv -> matplotlib to use LaTeX internally to
                generate graph labels, titles, etc., the standard LaTeX character restrictions within strings apply to all fields (e.g., '#' is illegal but '\#' is OK).